 Mobilizing for Action through Planning and Partnerships (MAPP)

-** The Marion and Polk County Health Departments, along with community partners and health professionals have begun a new MAPP cycle!
+** Marion County Health & Human Services and Polk County Health Department, along with community partners and health professionals have begun a new MAPP cycle!
 (January 2018) **

 Marion-Polk Community Vision Statement